General relativistic formulas for mass and spin of a Kerr black hole in terms of redshifts and orbital parameters: KERR MASS AND SPIN IN TERMS OF OBSERVED RED- AND BLUE-SHIFTS

-By combining Eqs. (\ref{a1}) and (\ref{spin2}) we obtain a third order algebraic equation for the ratio $M/r$:
+By combining these equations we obtain a third order algebraic equation for the ratio $M/r$:

-It can be shown that the discriminant $\bigtriangleup_3$ of Eq (\ref{M1}) is negative since the cubic coefficient is greater than the quadratic one.
-Therefore, there is only a real root for the ratio $M/r$ that can be expressed by the Cardano method in the following way:
+It can be shown that the discriminant $\Delta_3$ of Eq. (\ref{M1}) is negative since the cubic coefficient is greater than the quadratic one.
+Therefore, there is only a real root for the ratio $M/r$ and the solution for the mass can be expressed in the following way:

 where we have introduced the following relations